Elehiggle/ChatGPTMattermostChatbot/README.md

 ![Mattermost DALL-E-3 chat with bot example](./dalle3.png)

 The bot listens to "draw", and if you send "#draw", it will try to use your prompt as is without any modification by the API.
+In the future this will be contextual and won't require certain keywords.

+## How does this bot differ from the official Mattermost AI plugin?

+The official [Mattermost AI plugin](https://github.com/mattermost/mattermost-plugin-ai) is a great way to integrate AI into your Mattermost server with its own advantages, like a nice UI.
+However, the features differ greatly.
+It requires direct access to the server, whereas this bot merely needs a bot token and can be conveniently used in a Docker environment.

+Also there is:

+- no fine granular control over certain settings (especially AI settings)
+- no CAPTCHA bypass
+- no image generation
+- no Vision API
+- no PDF parsing
+- no YouTube transcript fetching
+- and more

+While the official plugin certainly will improve over time, this bot here will too and there will be certain features that will absolutely never make it into the official plugin, due to it primarily focusing on features for developers like function calling and retrieving GitHub issues, for example.

 ## Known Issues